qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 QGIS has various capabilities for editing OGR, SpatiaLite, PostGIS, MSSQL Spatial and Oracle Spatial vector layers and tables.

 Editing can be done by placing nodes manually.
-And for lines and polygons , free-hand digitising can be toggled by pressing :kbd:`R` or activating stream digitizing in the 'Advanced Digitizing Toolbar'.
+And for lines and polygons, free-hand digitizing can be toggled by pressing :kbd:`R` or activating stream digitizing in the :guilabel:`Advanced Digitizing Toolbar`.

 .. note::
    The procedure for editing GRASS layers is different - see section